MaxGiting/atom-language-smarty/README.md

 1. Open Atom Settings -> Packages and search for language-html
 2. Click on it to view in Atom
-3. Click View Code and open /grammars/html.json
+3. Click View Code and open `/grammars/html.json`
 4. Remove "tpl", from the fileTypes array.
-5. Reload atom and now tpl files will be associated with this Smarty Grammar
+5. Reload Atom and now `tpl` files will be associated with this Smarty grammar

 ### Credit to thorade
-Who's walkthrough made it possible for me to convert the Sublime Text grammar over to Atom https://discuss.atom.io/t/convert-sublime-grammar-to-atom-grammar/14843
+Whose walkthrough made it possible for me to convert the Sublime Text grammar over to Atom https://discuss.atom.io/t/convert-sublime-grammar-to-atom-grammar/14843